twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

 // TODO: Maybe create example gist

 Most ways of doing this lead to hard to debug merge conflicts.
-Here is one amateur example:
+Here is an amateur example:

 ```bash
 # Navigate to our 1st PR's branch